 This section focuses on the general requirements for the baccalaureate degree and on academic policies and regulations that apply specifically to undergraduate students.
 For information on core curriculum requirements, see “Core Curriculum Program ” in the catalog.
 For information on the Texas Success Initiative, see “Admission .”
 For information on specific majors and on college baccalaureate requirements, please refer to the chapters on specific colleges.

-The University offers the following undergraduate degrees: Bachelor of Applied Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Music, Bachelor of Business Administration, Bachelor of Science in Health Sciences, Bachelor of Science in Interdisciplinary Studies, and Bachelor of Science in Nursing.
+The University offers the following undergraduate degrees: Bachelor of Applied Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Music, Bachelor of Business Administration, Bachelor of Science in Health Sciences, and Bachelor of Science in Nursing.

 University Minimum Requirements